YOUNG INVESTIGATOR AWARDS

 Visit the application page when you’re ready to submit a project proposal.

-TIAGO R. MATOS, MD, MSC, PhD candidate
+TIAGO R. MATOS, MD, MSC, PhD

 Research Summary: The skin is the most commonly affected target of Graft-versus-Host-Disease (GvHD), which remains as the major cause of non-relapse mortality and morbidity of allogeneic hematopoietic stem cell transplantation.
 We hypothesize that expanded T cells in skin lesions of GvHD may represent the pathogenic alloreactive clones responsible for GvHD, and may be present in blood at low levels capable of being detected by next-generation high throughput sequencing of the TCR CDR3 region.
 A better understanding of these alloreactive T cells may allow us to track them in the blood as potential early biomarker of GvHD disease activity.